-This is the standard form employers use to obtain the necessary information to report your income to the government—and unfortunately, to take out your taxes and Social Security/Medicare tax (“FICA”), too.
+This form, also known as the employee’s withholding certificate, is the standard form employers use to obtain the necessary information to report your income to the government—and unfortunately, to take out your taxes and Social Security/Medicare tax (“FICA”), too.
 But unlike most tax forms, filling out a W4 isn’t actually that hard.
 It’s a simple one-page form with limited fields, and most can do it on their own without the help of a tax professional.

 Below we’ll break up the process into sections.
-Each section shows you the basics of how to fill out the tax form, and ensure that you have the proper amount of money taken from your hard-earned paycheck every month.
+Each section shows you the basics of how to fill out the tax form and ensure that you have the proper amount of money taken from your hard-earned paycheck every month, so you can avoid unwelcome surprises come tax time.

 Think of the W-4 form as a worksheet of sorts.
-As you go through the list, you’re essentially finding tax deductions for yourself.
+As you go through the list, you find the relevant tax deductions for yourself.
 Make sure to read each line fully and consider which deductions you’re eligible for.

 When filled out properly, you’ll have the right amount of tax taken out of your paycheck.
 This also means a smaller tax refund—but don’t worry, this is a good thing.
 Instead of giving the government a free loan, you’re now able to take money that would otherwise be tied up and invest it or pay down your debts.
 Nice, right?

-So without further ado, let’s take a look at how to properly fill-out your W-4 tax form for the 2020 tax year.
+So without further ado, let’s take a look at how to properly fill out your W-4 tax form for the 2024 tax year.

 Step 1: Enter Personal Information